Why is the Nevasic app so good for Motion Sickness

-Nevasic was taken through an 18 month Clinical Trial with Travel Sickness sufferers.
+Nevasic was taken through an 18 month Clinical Trial with Travel Sickness sufferers, the results published by a respected international journal.

 The MRC Spatial Disorientation Group, Imperial College School of Medicine, London ran a full clinical trial with nevasic branded as TravelWell.